 Since early 2022 the Company has focused on surface sampling and mapping that has generated a number of new drill targets.
-5 of these targets were drilled during 2023: Breccia Ethan, Tres Magos, Veta Amarilla, Veta Rica and Don David, in a 22 hole program for a total of 2,984m.
-Best results were obtained in Breccia Ethan and Veta Rica, where a epithermal vein yielded positive gold intercepts.
-Future plan includes drilling the extension of Veta Rica vein and other similar veins found in its vicinity.
+Five of these targets were drilled during 2023: Breccia Ethan, Tres Magos, Veta Amarilla, Veta Rica and Don David, in a 22 hole program for a total of 2,984m.
+The best results were obtained from Breccia Ethan and Veta Rica, where an epithermal vein yielded positive gold intercepts.
+Future exploration plans includes drilling the extension of Veta Rica vein and other similar veins found in its vicinity.